nafiosmani/PowinCETestbed/README.md

 Hey CEs

-We are working on improving docmuentation/help with scripts Please add these comments to test scripts you use
+We are working on improving docmuentation/help with scripts.
+Please add these comments to test scripts you use.

 #!bin/bash

 #1) Purpose

 #This script is used by ___ in order to ____ on the ___